parallel-group/cuke/README.md

 ## Comparison with Other Tools
-- How is cuke different from Python libraries such as numpy/scipy/pytorch?
+**Q: How is cuke different from Python libraries such as numpy/scipy/pytorch?**

+A: The main difference is that cuke is a compiler.
+Instead of calling pre-compiled code, it generates source code (e.g., C++, CUDA) that runs on different hardware.
+The code generation is achieved through an intermediate representation, which allows users to apply various optimization transformations, such as loop fusion, parallelization, data buffering, etc. As a result, the generated code often achieves better performance than library-based solutions.
+Extending cuke to support new hardware is also much easier as it only requires implementation of a new backend.

-- How is cuke different from ML compilers such as TVM/XLA?
+**Q: How is cuke different from ML compilers such as TVM/XLA?**

+A: Cuke is more focused on supporting application with irregular computation and memory access patterns.
+Its main differences with TVM/XLA include:
+1) It supports a more general syntax than basic tensor algebra and thus can express more general computations than neural networks.
+2) It allows users to define customized operators based on the basic syntax, enabling more aggressive code optimization based on application-specific information.
+For example, our IPDPS'24 paper shows that cuke can perform aggressive loop fusions that TVM/XLA ignores.
+3) It supports inspector-executor compilation for indirect tensor indexing to reduce memory access overhead.

 ## Citation